Gaston-Laurent Coeurdoux: Contributions to Indology

 Cœurdoux is best known today as an Indologist.
 Talented at languages, he composed a Telugu–French–Sanskrit dictionary which is still authoritative.
 A disciple of the Jesuit philologist Jean Calmette, whom he knew personally in India, he was particularly interested in comparative linguistics.
 Max Müller called him the father of comparative philology.
 He was in contact with the French Indologists Anquetil Duperron and Joseph Nicolas de l'Isle.
 In a Mémoire sent to the Académie des inscriptions et belles-lettres (France) in 1767, he demonstrated the similarity between the Sanskrit, Latin, Greek, and even German and Russian.
 His observations were later compiled and published by others in Europe.
 He never returned to his homeland.
 Anquetil Duperron published a whole chapter after the French Revolution.
-Abbé Dubois also used them, passing them off to the British East India Company in Madras as his own work (1808).
 It was only in the late 20th century, thanks to the work of J.J.
 Godfrey and Sylvia Murr (see Bibliography), that Cœurdoux's role in the discovery of the relationship between Sanskrit and the ancient languages of Europe had been re-established.